 In our experiment, motor excitation is as good as excluded.
 (The act of writing, which could be interpreted as "motor excitation," is excluded in internal distraction, the results of which coincide with those of external distraction.)
 Thus no relationship between sound reactions and motor excitations can be demonstrated; rather do we see the origin of sound reactions in diminished attention.
-Distraction has primarily an inhibiting effect on the development of internal associations (of "high valency") and favours the formulation of external, i.e., more mechanical association-forms, hence sound reactions in large numbers.
+Distraction has primarily an inhibiting effect on the development of internal associations (of "high valency") and the formulation favours ofexternal. i.e.. more mechanical association-forms, hence sound reactions in large numbers.
 In further description of the experiment we shall have ample opportunity to point out shifts of association-form towards external, that is mechanical associations.
 We can say that, when the experiment was at all successful, these shifts only occasionally took place.